Rasmus Wikström

-Rasmus Wikström (born 18 March 2001) is a Swedish professional footballer who plays for SønderjyskE, on loan from Danish Superliga club Brøndby IF as a centre-back.
+Rasmus Erik Wikström (born 18 March 2001) is a Swedish professional footballer who plays as a centre-back for Allsvenskan club IF Elfsborg.

 Career

 IFK Göteborg

 Wikström started playing football for Partille IF, before joining the IFK Göteborg academy at age 13.
 Both his uncle Peter "Erra" Eriksson and his grandfather Per-Erik "Perra" Eriksson have previously played for the club.

 Wikström made his senior debut for IFK Göteborg on 11 June 2018 in an 8–1 win over a selected team from Dalarna in a friendly match at Åvallen in Nyhammar.
 In December 2018, Wikström signed a three-year professional contract which saw him permanently promoted to the first team.
+He scored on his competitive debut on 17 February 2019, helping Blåvitt to a 2–0 win in Svenska Cupen against Nyköpings BIS.

-Wikström made his Allsvenskan debut on 13 July 2019 in a 1–1 draw against Falkenbergs FF, where he came on as a substitute in overtime for Victor Wernersson.
+He made his Allsvenskan debut several months later, on 13 July 2019, in a 1–1 draw against Falkenbergs FF, where he came on as a substitute in injury time for Victor Wernersson.
 In a match against Falkenbergs FF on 12 August 2019, Wikström made his debut from the start, but was forced off after only 4 minutes with a serious anterior cruciate ligament injury.